awsdocs/aws-cdk-guide/v2/hello_world.md

 Enter y to approve the changes and delete any stack resources\.

 **Note**
-If we hadn't changed the bucket's `RemovalPolicy`, the stack deletion would complete successfully, but the bucket would become orphaned \(no longer associated with the stack\)\.
+If we didn't change the bucket's `RemovalPolicy`, the stack deletion would complete successfully, but the bucket would become orphaned \(no longer associated with the stack\)\.

 ## Next steps<a name="hello_world_next_steps"></a>